art4711/randbench/README.md

 fun to poke fun at how a server language is bad at encoding and decoding data, but it would make sense to remove that stupid overhead to test the actual generator.

+### Implement a good algorithm in Go. ###

+The numbers from COverhead are horribly bad.
+It's evident that to have decent numbers here we can't pass into C. So we probably need to implement a good unpredictable number generator in Go.